awsdocs/aws-greengrass-developer-guide/doc_source/raspberrypi-gpio-connector.md

 ## Usage Example<a name="raspberrypi-gpio-connector-usage"></a>

+<a name="connectors-setup-intro"></a>Use the following high\-level steps to set up an example Python 3\.7 Lambda function that you can use to try out the connector\.

+**Note**  <a name="connectors-setup-get-started-topics"></a>
+The [Get started with connectors \(console\)](connectors-console.md) and [Get started with connectors \(CLI\)](connectors-cli.md) topics contain detailed steps that show you how to configure and deploy an example Twilio Notifications connector\.

+1. Make sure you meet the [requirements](#raspberrypi-gpio-connector-req) for the connector\.

+1. <a name="connectors-setup-function"></a>Create and publish a Lambda function that sends input data to the connector\.

+   Save the [example code](#raspberrypi-gpio-connector-usage-example) as a PY file\. <a name="connectors-setup-function-sdk"></a>Download and unzip the [AWS IoT Greengrass Core SDK for Python](lambda-functions.md#lambda-sdks-core)\.
+Then, create a zip package that contains the PY file and the `greengrasssdk` folder at the root level\.
+This zip package is the deployment package that you upload to AWS Lambda\.

+   <a name="connectors-setup-function-publish"></a>After you create the Python 3\.7 Lambda function, publish a function version and create an alias\.

+1. Configure your Greengrass group\.

+   1. <a name="connectors-setup-gg-function"></a>Add the Lambda function by its alias \(recommended\)\.
+Configure the Lambda lifecycle as long\-lived \(or `"Pinned": true` in the CLI\)\.

+   1. <a name="connectors-setup-device-resource"></a>Add the required local device resource and grant read/write access to the Lambda function\.

+   1. Add the connector and configure its [parameters](#raspberrypi-gpio-connector-param)\.

+   1. Add subscriptions that allow the connector to receive [input data](#raspberrypi-gpio-connector-data-input) and send [output data](#raspberrypi-gpio-connector-data-output) on supported topic filters\.
+      + <a name="connectors-setup-subscription-input-data"></a>Set the Lambda function as the source, the connector as the target, and use a supported input topic filter\.
+      + <a name="connectors-setup-subscription-output-data"></a>Set the connector as the source, AWS IoT Core as the target, and use a supported output topic filter\.
+You use this subscription to view status messages in the AWS IoT console\.

+1. <a name="connectors-setup-deploy-group"></a>Deploy the group\.

+1. <a name="connectors-setup-test-sub"></a>In the AWS IoT console, on the **Test** page, subscribe to the output data topic to view status messages from the connector\.
+The example Lambda function is long\-lived and starts sending messages immediately after the group is deployed\.

+   When you're finished testing, you can set the Lambda lifecycle to on\-demand \(or `"Pinned": false` in the CLI\) and deploy the group\.
+This stops the function from sending messages\.

+### Example<a name="raspberrypi-gpio-connector-usage-example"></a>

 The following example Lambda function sends an input message to the connector\.
 This example sends read requests for a set of input GPIO pins\.
 It shows how to construct topics using the core thing name and pin number\.

-**Note**
-This Python function uses the [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks-core) to publish an MQTT message\.

 ```
 import greengrasssdk
 import json
+import os

 iot_client = greengrasssdk.client('iot-data')
 INPUT_GPIOS = [6, 17, 22]